MrBenJ/modern-js-by-example/book/004-functions-classes.md

 const sedan = new Vehicle(vehicleParts);
 ```

-The static properties can be used internally within `Vehicle` to ensure whatever `new Vehichle()` comes out, it's good to go.
+The static properties can be used internally within `Vehicle` to ensure whatever `new Vehicle()` comes out, it's good to go.

 However, I won't be able to see the `factorySignature` on `sedan` here: